IAbeteEtMechante/Dynamic_programming/README.md

 Bitmask DP is a type of dynamic programming that uses bitmasks, in order to keep track of our current state in a problem.
 It is just a fancy way to say that we represent the current state (or part of the current state) as a binary number.

 Imagine we have 3 booleans to describe the current state.
-We could use that.
+We could use those 3 variables.
 But we can also say that each of those 3 represent a digit of a binary number between 0 and 7.
 And the code will be easier and faster to write.

 To sum up: Bitmask DP can be usefull if we have a bunch of booleans to describe the current state.
 A binary number can then group them together to make the state and the redaction of the code more manageable.

+Example: see solutions of problem C, with and without bitmask, to see how the bitmask simplifies the code

 <!-- WHEN TO USE DP -->
 ## When to use DP?